BrianLitwin/MDNJavaScriptNotes/Javascript-Guide/GrammarAndTypes/notes.md

 var c; // is undefined
 console.log(c + 2) // evaluated to NaN
 ```
-a variable declared useding `var` within a block is local to the function (or global scope) that the block resides within.
+a variable declared using `var` within a block is local to the function (or global scope) that the block resides within.
 A
 `let` variable is local to the block in which it is defined